arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_Push notifications Overview page_

-1. Now we have to set the Identity Name and Publisher of our **Package.appxmanifest** file with the information in Windows Store.
-Go back to Visual Studio, right-click the **Package.appxmanifest** and select **View Code**.
-Replace the Name and Publisher attributes of the Identity element with the ones obtained in Windows Store.
-Click **Authenticating your service**.
+1. In the Identifying your app section, click **Authenticating your service**.

 	![Setting Identity Name and Publisher](./Images/app-identification.png?raw=true)

 	_Setting Identity Name and Publisher_

-1. Finally we obtained a **Package Security Identifier (SID)** and a **Client secret**, which are the WNS Credentials that we need to update the Web configuration of our Notification App Server.
+1. Take note of the **Package Security Identifier (SID)** and the **Client secret**, which are the WNS Credentials that are requiered to configure the Notification Hub.

 	![Package Security Identifier (SID) and Client secret](./Images/sid-client-secret.png?raw=true)